isomerpages/isomerpages-govtech/media/technews/_posts/2018-03-19-e-payments-guideposts-to-a-smart-nation.md

 When enacted, the PS Bill will enhance MAS’ ability to implement appropriate user protection measures in a broad range of payment services.
 In turn, such measures would provide users even more assurance and confidence in their use of e-payment services.
 Viewed together with PayNow, SGQR and other market-led innovations, an expanded regulatory framework for payments is timely and would be much welcomed.

 With the expected double-digit growth rates in e-payment activities across Asia in the coming decade, Singapore’s continued efforts to develop an accessible, efficient and interoperable payments ecosystem serve as shining guideposts in the journey towards building a Smart Nation.

+*Vincent Kor is the General Counsel of the Government Technology Agency where he heads its Legal Division.*